 There is a separate faculty/student Committee on Discipline that is concerned with violations of rules pertaining to all academic work other than in-class examinations, (that is, papers, laboratory reports, problem sets, and so on).
-Since many students, especially those new to college, are uncertain about what constitutes an academic infraction — for instance, plagiarism or excessive collaboration — you should carefully read the appropriate sections of Rights, Rules, Responsibilities and Academic Integrity at Princeton.
+Since many students, especially those new to college, are uncertain about what constitutes an academic infraction -- for instance, plagiarism or excessive collaboration -- you should carefully read the appropriate sections of Rights, Rules, Responsibilities and Academic Integrity at Princeton.
 You can also consult your professor or preceptor in the course for which you are preparing an essay or research paper.
-While conventions may differ from one discipline to another, it is your responsibility to become familiar with the University’s expectations (see “Academic Writing”).
+While conventions may differ from one discipline to another, it is your responsibility to become familiar with the University's expectations (see "Academic Writing" on page 17).

-Midterm grades and final grades are not sent home to parents.
-When, however, midterm grades indicate serious academic difficulties, the student receives a letter from the residential college dean, and a copy of the letter is normally mailed to the parents.
+Midterm grades and final grades are not sent home to your families.
+When, however, midterm grades indicate serious academic difficulties, the student receives a letter from the residential college dean, and a copy of the letter is normally mailed to the families.

 We expect that you will have a good and successful year.
-Although each year only a very small number of students encounter serious academic difficulties, you should know the circumstances under which a student in his or her first two years at Princeton is put on academic warning, academic probation, or required to withdraw.
+Although each year only a very small number of students encounter serious academic difficulties, you should know the circumstances under which a student in their first two years at Princeton is put on academic warning, academic probation, or required to withdraw.

 Academic Probation and Academic Warning

 At the end of each academic term the Committee on Examinations and Standing reviews the academic records of all students.
 Students with poor overall standing, as reflected by several D's, F's, or deficiencies, are placed on academic probation.
 The records of students on academic probation will be reviewed by the committee at the end of the following term.
 Students on academic probation are expected to improve their records so that there will be no further questions about their ability to complete the program of study.